baleada/docs/src/prose/features/functions/useTablist.md

 ```
 :::

-Here's a more complete example of how to use your `tablist`:
+Here's a more complete example of how to use your `tablist` and bind the various function refs:

 :::
 ```html